-Support Services
+O. Support Services

-All students and employees will receive information in writing of available counseling, health, mental health, victim advocacy, legal assistance, and other services available in the community and on campus.
-For more information about available resources, go to:
+- 1. All students and employees will receive information in writing of available counseling, health, mental health, victim advocacy, legal assistance, and other services available in the community and on campus. - 2.
+For some information about available resources, go to: